 Here are Jamie Wolter's tips and take on exploring the Vasquez Cirque.

 - The South Headwall offers the best bang for your buck when it's open because it's the first open terrain you come to and has good vertical.
 But, it faces northwest and takes the brunt of the wind, so the snow often gets stripped off quickly.
-Cornice Canyon, the next run over, is more protected, so it tends to hold good snow.

-- When slopes on the Vasquez Cirque are opened for skiing, the ski patrollers have noticed an interesting phenominon, according to Wolter.
+- When slopes on the Vasquez Cirque are opened for skiing, the ski patrollers have noticed an interesting phenomenon, according to Wolter.
 He says that when the rope drops, opening up the South Headwall, the West Headwall and some of the Alphabet Chutes (A to G) for example, people most often go to the farthermost point of the rope drop.
 So, they may be fighting with lots of other skiers and riders for freshies.
 Savvy skiers jump right into the closer runs, such as the C and D chutes and might have the run all to themselves.

 - When traversing to the Cirque, people often take their skis off and walk.
 But it's like walking on the beach because the snow's not that firm.
 Better to just skate across.